Most of us know accountability is important, so why don’t we better utilize it? Here are four reasons:

 I’m not saying these groups are the only good thing out there.
 What I’m saying is that I’m a person who has been beat down by the barriers to accountability one too many times, and I’m thrilled to have found a way to experience accessible accountability that sharpens me, strengthens me, and keeps me in the land of the free.

-Please consider joining me later this month for this virtual small group, and feel free to contact me if you have any questions.
+Please consider joining me for a virtual small group, and feel free to contact me if you have any questions.